Fund Rules

 Be willing to publicly share evidence of achievement and outcomes with the community; and

-If declaring the project is open source in the application form, the project should be open source-available throughout the entire lifecycle of the project with a declared open-source repository.
+If declaring the project is open source in the proposal submission form, the project should be open source-available throughout the entire lifecycle of the project with a declared open-source repository with an appropriate license.

 Depending on the category, project funding can be requested for various stages of technical innovation and software development, from feasibility studies through to developing and testing prototypes or fully fledged features.
 Proposals can be to develop a brand new product, service, technology-enabled process, or to take an existing technology product or service and further develop it beyond existing capabilities.
 Project Catalyst funding requests can also be focused on ecosystem and community-building activities, events, content, or social endeavors that help to onboard and educate new users about Cardano.